matloff/fasteR/README.md

 > mgd <- function(x,d) mean(x[x > d])
 ```

+Here I've used the compactified form for convenience.
+(Otherwise I'd
+need to use *blocks* to be covered in a later lesson.)
+I named it 'mgd'
-I named it 'mgd' for "mean of elements greater than d," but any name is
+for "mean of elements greater than d," but any name is fine.
-fine.

 Let's try it out, then explain: